snowyu/custom-ability.js/README.md

 ## additional $abilities

-In order to make certain ability to work, you need to modify some methods of the class which could call the old method. this time we need the "additional abilities" now. eg, the event-able ability to [AbstractObject](https://github.com/snowyu/abstract-object).
+In order to make certain ability to work, you need to modify some methods of the class which could call the old(original) method. this time we need the "additional abilities" now. eg, the event-able ability to [AbstractObject](https://github.com/snowyu/abstract-object).
 We need to send a notification event when the state of the object changes.
 So the event-able of [AbstractObject](https://github.com/snowyu/abstract-object) should be: